hadronized/strongly-typed-thoughts.net/media/blog/async_warmy_prequel.md

 now that enables you to hot load and reload scarce resources – e.g. textures, meshes, configuration, JSON parameters, dependency nodes, whatever. [warmy] received several interesting features, among:

-- *Context passing*: it is now possible to pass a mutable reference (`&mut self`) to a typed context when loading and reloading a resource.
+- *Context passing*: it is now possible to pass a mutable reference (`&mut`) to a typed context when loading and reloading a resource.
 This enables per-value loadings, which is neat if you need to add extra data when loading your resources (e.g. increment a counter).
 - *Methods support*: before version 0.7, you had to implement a trait, `Load`, in order to tell [warmy] how to load a given object of a given type.
 This is convenient but carries a bad drawback: if you want to represent your object with both JSON and XML for instance, you need to *type wrap* your type so that you can `impl Load` twice.
-This was annoying and the type system also handed you back an object which the type was the wrapper type, not the wrapped type.
-This annoyance was removed in 0.7 as you know have an extra type variable to `Load` – it defaults to `()` though – that you can use to `impl Load` several times – think of that tag type variable as a type representing the *encoding* or the *method* to use to load your type.
+This was annoying and the type system also handed you back an object which type was the wrapper type, not the wrapped type.
+This annoyance was removed in 0.7 as you now have an extra type variable to `Load` – it defaults to `()` though – that you can use to `impl Load` several times – think of that tag type variable as a type representing the *encoding* or the *method* to use to load your value.
 - *A VFS (Virtual FileSystem)*: the VFS makes it possible to write resource keys without caring about their real location – e.g. `/splines/color_grading.json`.
 Before that, you still had to provide a real filesystem path, which was both confusing and annoying (since you already give one